 Whats better that popping a cork on some bubbly or a fine wine?
 Not much and especially not a plastic screw top.
 Bottle lids are one of the most common beach finds and one of the most lethal long-lasting choking threats for wildlife and our beloved pet dogs.
 Buying drinks with traditional cork stoppers is a great alternative, so feel good when you hear that pop.

-This behaviour change project was only made possible by generous donation of time and skills from Melissa Carne Graphic Design – check her out if you ever need help with a campaign or branding.
+This behaviour change education project was only made possible thanks to our amazing supporters who funded it by buying our ghost fishing net creations and by a generous donation of time and skills from Melissa Carne Graphic Design – check her out if you ever need help with a campaign or branding.